robotlolita/robotlolita.github.io/_posts/2019/2019-11-11-static-vs-dynamic.md

 For the “easy” case of complex software written in different languages (e.g.: the browser you’re using to read this right now), see Ahmed’s research on this problem and why it’s not solved by any typed language yet.
 Her research is very exciting, but the current state of affairs is—at best—kinda depressing here.

-<iframe width="708" height="520" src="https://www.youtube-nocookie.com/embed/3yVc5t-g-VU" frameborder="0" allow="encrypted-media; picture-in-picture" allowfullscreen></iframe>
+<iframe width="708" height="520" src="https://www.youtube-nocookie.com/embed/3yVc5t-g-VU" frameborder="0" allow="encrypted-media; picture-in-picture" allowfullscreen class="rl-video"></iframe>

 For the more common case for the kind of software I work with, distributed systems, you have a somewhat similar problem as what Ahmed explains.
 You have all of these services, written in different languages, working under different assumptions, having different policies for data, having different change/release cycles, etc. Yet, somehow, these have to work together, “flawlessly”—or, rather, be tolerant to the failures that **will** occur—, to provide the user with something like Quora (or Twitter.
 Or basically every other system you use today).